Published by Christina Riley. Last Updated on December 5, 2023.

 Ready to Sip at These North Carolina Wineries and Vineyards?

 Sip!
 Sip!
 Hooray!
-These North Carolina wineries and vineyards each offer fun and unique experiences.
+All of these are the best wineries in NC and vineyards each offer fun and unique experiences.

 Whether you are trekking with llamas, looking out from a treehouse, or simply enjoying estate-grown wines, these awesome places are proof that we’ve got something special in this state.